 - Reclaim Irrigation system

 The District maintains an irrigation system to dispose of the highly treated water produced by the wastewater treatment plant.
 Once treated, it does not contain any active coliform bacteria, so bacteria sampling is performed four (4) times a week to ensure the water is of highest quality.
-The demand in SLWSD exceeds 500 gallons per day (gpd) per household, and since the sewage flow totals only 150 gpd the difference is made up by drawing water from several lakes (storm water retention ponds) within the District, Plans are underway for future expansion and modifications to the irrigation system that will provide the community with a higher per day gallon flow with better water pressure.
+The irrigation demand in SLWSD exceeds 500 gallons per day (gpd) per household, and since the sewage flow totals only 250 gpd the difference is made up by drawing water from several lakes (storm water retention ponds) within the District, continuing efforts for future expansion and modifications to the irrigation system that will provide the community with a higher per day gallon flow with better water pressure.